keypunk/cyberia-client/README.md

 ## Features
 - Functioning login/register service
 - Functioning customer shop with local shopping cart persistence
-- Functioning product management and employee management over RMI
+- Functioning product management over RMI

 ## Features still missing
 - Order table and order logic still missing
+- Employee management functions (add employee/remove employee) still missing
+- GUI tests missing (Tests were removed due to jakarta dependency problems)

 # Client information
 There is only one employee account (username: "admin", password: "1234"), since registration for employees over a customer client should not be possible, logically.
 Registration is only possible for customers.

 ## System prerequisites
-- System with at least 4GB RAM (for modern operation system requirements)
+- System with at least 4GB RAM (for modern operating system requirements)

 ## Software prerequisites
 - At least Java SDK 19 or higher